How much do we lose when we don’t see how much more we can be?

 Young women are nearly absent from STEM (Science, Technology, Engineering, and Math) Occupations.
 Young women (ages 23-25) comprise less than 20% of the workforce in high-wage STEM occupations.
 Less than 1% of STEM workers represent young women in African American, African Immigrant, American Indian, Latina, and disabilities communities.

-By 2023, the More to MN campaign, a Young Women’s Initiative, will increase young women in STEM (science, technology, engineering and mathematics) jobs, and middle- and high-wage occupations by 20%.
+The Young Women’s Initiative will increase young women on the pathway to STEM (science, technology, engineering and mathematics) jobs, and middle- and high-wage occupations by 20%.

 Making a Difference

-A recent win that showcases the power of women’s foundations to advance gender equity is the Women’s Foundation of Minnesota’s (WFMN) partnership with Best Buy.
+One win that showcases the power of women’s foundations to advance gender and racial equity is the Women’s Foundation of Minnesota’s (WFMN) partnership with Best Buy.

 Improve Safety & Well-Being